Biomedical Optics Express Best Paper Prize

 As a leading journal for the interdisciplinary biomedical optics community, Biomedical Optics Express is dedicated to offering the best experience to our authors and readers through rapid and broad dissemination of high-quality research.
 The Journal focuses on fundamental research, technology development, biomedical studies and clinical applications in both the foundational and leading-edge topics of the field.

-Biomedical Optics Express has now launched a Best Paper Prize to distinguish influential/pivotal research related to optics, photonics and optical imaging in biomedicine.
+Biomedical Optics Express has a Best Paper Prize to distinguish influential/pivotal research related to optics, photonics and optical imaging in biomedicine.
 This annual Prize recognizes one outstanding paper that published in the Journal within the three previous years.
 The recipients are selected by a committee of Biomedical Optics Express Editors representing a range of topics across the scope of the Journal.
 The criteria include overall significance, quality, and presentation.
 The Prize includes a certificate of recognition and waiver of a future publication fee in Biomedical Optics Express.

-2022 Best Paper Winners
+2023 Best Paper Prize Winners

 Fast, volumetric live-cell imaging using high-resolution light-field microscopy